TshepoShale/Intermediate-JavaScript-Notes/README.md

 Once you've set up your server, tested your server-client communication, and ensured your React Native app works with the server, you can deploy your backend to a hosting platform or server of your choice.
 For example, you might deploy your Node.js application to a cloud provider like AWS, Heroku, or Firebase.

 ## Day 2:
+### Building the Index Page:
+* Create a New React Native Project: npx react-native init MyAwesomeApp
+This will create the initial project structure with necessary files and dependencies.
+* Define the App Component:
+This is where you define your main component.
+The component is created using React and React Native components.
+* Set Up the App Registry:
+To render your app on the screen, you need to set up the app registry.
+This is typically done in your index.js file.
+You import your main component and register it using AppRegistry.registerComponent.
+Make sure the name you pass to AppRegistry.registerComponent matches your project's name.

 ## Day 3: Building the Chat component
 Building a chat component for your website involves several important aspects to consider.
 Here's a list of things you should be aware of when building a chat component using JavaScript: